 - Fill cracks around windows, vents, and outlets

-- Seal window and door screens
+- Fix tears or holes in window and door screens

 Multicolored Asian Lady Beetles

-Multicolored Asian Lady Beetles look similar to ladybugs, but they are very different.
+Multicolored Asian lady beetles look similar to ladybugs, but they are very different.

 The coloring of these beetles ranges from yellow to orange to red and have a varying number of spots.
 While ladybugs live outdoors and mostly stay in gardens, Asian lady beetles are more aggressive and may sneak into your house.